Statistical Inference for Maximin Effects: Identifying Stable Associations across Multiple Studies: Real Data Applications

-\begin{enumerate} \item {\it Homogeneous effects.} The effects of SNPs with indexes $1$ to $4$ have (nearly) homogeneous signs across different media.
-The maximin effects are significant to certain extents, matching with our interpretation that the maximin effect captures the homogeneous effects.
-The SNP with index 1 is the most significant.
-The corresponding gene KRE33 is an essential gene for yeast \citep{cherry2012saccharomyces}, which is a gene absolutely required to maintain life provided that all nutrients are available \citep{zhang2009deg}.
-For SNPs with indexes $2,3,4$, $[\bp_{\delta}(\T)]_{j}$ are significant for a larger $\delta.$
+In Figure \ref{fig: real-data}, we demonstrate that the maximin effect summarizes the stable associations across the four source media.
+In particular, an SNP with a significant maximin effect tends to have consistent effects across source media.
+Due to space constraints, we report the inference results for a representative subset $\mathcal{S}$ of SNPs in Figure \ref{fig: real-data} rather than reporting results for all $513$ SNPs used for the regression analysis.
+Figure \ref{fig: real-data} illustrates that SNPs with indexes $420, 443, 437, 423, 245, 424$ have homogeneous effects across the source media, and the corresponding maximin effect is significant.
+The gene KRE33 containing SNP $420$ is an essential gene for yeast \citep{cherry2012saccharomyces}, which is a gene absolutely required to maintain life provided that all nutrients are available \citep{zhang2009deg}.

-\item {\it Heterogeneous effects.} For SNPs with $j=5, 6, 7$, the SNPs have significant effects for one or two growth media but have opposite effects or near null effects in other media.
-The maximin effects are not significant, matching with the interpretation that the maximin effect tends to shrink the effects with heterogeneous signs towards zero.
-The corresponding genes for index $j=5, 6, 7$ are non-essential genes or genes of unknown function \citep{cherry2012saccharomyces}. \item {\it Near-null Effects.} For $j=8, 9, 10$, the SNPs do not have any significant effect across different growth media.
-The corresponding maximin effect is not significant. \end{enumerate}

-To conclude, our multi-source data analysis demonstrates that the maximin effect captures the homogeneous effects across different environments.
-Since the SNPs with indexes 1 to 4 have stable and sign-consistent effects across different growth media, the corresponding genes might have some causal interpretation and warrant further investigation.
+Figure \ref{fig: real-data} also illustrates the SNPs with insignificant maximin effects, which correspond to the following three types of heterogeneous regression effects: (1) the SNPs (e.g., with indexes 364, 229) have opposite effects across different media; (2) the SNPs (e.g., with indexes 6, 177) only have a significant effect on one medium; (3) the SNPs (e.g., with indexes 63, 84) do not have any significant effect across different growth media.
+Figure \ref{fig: real-data} shows that the CIs for the ridge-type maximin effect get shorter with a larger penalty level $\delta$, which is coherent with the simulation results reported in Figures \ref{fig: setting 1} and \ref{fig: method comparison}.